Printers disappear after running the Windows Mobility Print or the PaperCut Pocket/Hive printer installer

 NOTE: You can also specify the port for which the rule will be available.
 If you do not specify the port, the rule will apply to all ports.

 The Mobility Printer installer creates print queue connections using the IPP protocol.
-You might see event codes 301 and 302 on Windows workstations without the Internet Printing client.
+This feature is normally enabled by default on desktop versions of Windows but must be manually enabled on Windows Server editions.
+When this is not turned on, you may see that the client was successful, but no printer was added.
+In the Windows event logs, you may see events 301 and 302 on Windows workstations without the Internet Printing client.

 To enable the service, follow these steps:

 - Click Start and navigate to Turn Windows features on or off